 Packet Filter provides a solution for this situation by redirecting FTP traffic through an FTP proxy server.
-This process acts to "guide" your FTP traffic through the NAT gateway/firewall.
-The FTP proxy used by OpenBSD and PF is ftp-proxy(8).
+This process acts to "guide" your FTP traffic through the NAT gateway/firewall, by actively adding needed rules to PF system and removing them when done, by means of the PF anchors system.
+The FTP proxy used by OpenBSD 3.9 and PF is ftp-proxy(8). (note: earlier versions of OpenBSD used a different proxy of the same name, which is documented in OpenBSD 3.8's ftp-proxy(8)v3.8).

 To activate it, put something like this in the NAT section of pf.conf:

 '''

+nat-anchor "ftp-proxy/"

+rdr-anchor "ftp-proxy/"

 rdr on $int_if proto tcp from any to any port 21 -> 127.0.0.1 \

 port 8021

 '''